iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> It seems to bounce out of the app when I am running.
+So I have to keep logging in.
+Not sure if it is because it is so cold or because I have my music on.
+Or both.
+I have only completed day two.
+I am living Sarah telling me what to do. 😂<br> :date: __2021-01-03 10:26:06__

+> Crashed half way through a run.
+Took me a while to realise<br> :date: __2021-01-02 10:42:13__

+> It's a good app, but it does crash every single time the screen goes blank unfortunately..
+I was running for a lot longer than a minute thinking to myself this feels even longer than it usually does 😂 although I did manage it so quite pleased with myself...
+However as previous people have said it it is a little disheartening, in the end I took to running with my phone unlocked which wasn't ideal, may use my fitbit instead from now on.<br> :date: __2021-01-01 23:43:03__

+> It was successful in that it got me running, however I frequently lost connection part way through.<br> :date: __2020-12-30 09:54:20__

+> Enjoyed the podcast.
+This means I can listen to my own playlist.
+But I cannot see how the run went (data such as speed, distance etc) using the app, which would be useful.<br> :date: __2020-12-28 12:32:28__

 > Loved it, then my knees didn't..I will give it another go when I feel my legs, knees are stronger..so, speed walking to it rather than running...<br> :date: __2020-12-22 18:24:23__